stejcon/masters-portfolio/documents/portfolio/implementation.typ

 + The stored values which were originally used to create the model are then reused when calling the models constructor.
 + The model parameters are readded to the model from the temporary file.
 It is important that the parameters are loaded with strict loading disabled.
 This is because the reloaded model will have a few extra potential parameters for the added layers which are not matched in the temporary file.

 At this point, the layers from the base model are frozen.
 If these layers aren't frozen, they will be updated by the training of exits.
 This will ruin the backbone model's ability to extract necessary features from the input rendering it unusable.
 To do this, any layers whose name does not begin with "exit" has it's `requires_grad` option set to false.
-This technically could lead to issues if a model's implementation used layers with a name beginning with exit, but in practice from analysing implementations in the torchvision library, this isn't a practical issue.
+This technically could lead to issues if a model's implementation used layers with a name beginning with exit, but in practice from analysing implementations in the torchvision library @TorchVision, this isn't a practical issue.
 This will leave all of the exits capable of training without compromising the backbone model.
 This makes the assumption that the model is trained before being reloaded but this seems to be a reasonable assumption as there is little reason to reload until after the backbone model has been trained.

 Once the model had been reinitialised, the model could not be moved to the correct device using the normal `.to(device)` method.
 This is important as the model and the input data need to on the same device, but the default device is the CPU.
 For some undiscovered reason, the model became split between both the CPU and GPU and could not be moved.
 The only fix was to change the default device used by PyTorch to the GPU whenever the device was fetched.
 This method may be suboptimal as changing the default device does take a minor amount of time (approximately two seconds), but in the overall implementation this time is unimportant.
 For multi-device training, this may need to be investigated further but dur to resource limitations, multiple GPU's could not be accessed as the same time for testing.